Ethiopia: Building Alliances for Action in Coffee from seed to cup (NTF V)

 - Identify market opportunities and new buyers in the domestic, regional and international market for the coffee sector and associated crops.

-- Facilitate linkages for SMEs, SEs and Producers Associations with international, regional and domestic partners, business and investment opportunities
+- Facilitate linkages for SMEs, social enterprises and producer associations with international, regional and domestic partners, business and investment opportunities.